Bayesian nonparametric boundary detection for multiple areal data: Posterior computation

 \section{Posterior computation}

-We implement a transdimensional MCMC algorithm to obtain the joint posterior distribution of the number of components $H$, the vector of parameters $\bm{\theta}_{H} = (\bm{W}, \bm{\tau}, \bm{s}_{1},\dots,\bm{s}_{I})$, whose dimension depends on $H$, and the remaining global parameters $(\sigma^2, G)$.
-Here, $\bm{s}_i = \left(s_{i,1},\dots,s_{i,N_i}\right)$, for $i = 1,2,\dots,I$, denotes the latent cluster allocation variables associated to every observation in area $i$ and introduced in \eqref{eqn:data_in_clust}-\eqref{eqn:prior_clust_allocs}.
+From the conditional distribution of the data in \eqref{eqn:data_in_clust}-\eqref{eqn:prior_clust_allocs} and the prior \eqref{eqn:P_0}-\eqref{eqn:prior_H}, we implement a transdimensional MCMC algorithm to obtain the joint posterior distribution of the number of components $H$, the vector of parameters $\bm{\theta}_{H} = (\bm{W}, \bm{\tau}, \bm{s}_{1},\dots,\bm{s}_{I})$, whose dimension depends on $H$, and the remaining global parameters $(\sigma^2, G)$.
+Here, $\bm{W}$ is the $I \times H$ matrix whose $i,h$-th element is the mixture weight $w_{i,h}$, while $\bm{s}_i = \left(s_{i,1},\dots,s_{i,N_i}\right)$, for $i = 1,2,\dots,I$, denotes the latent cluster allocation variables associated to every observation in area $i$ and introduced in \eqref{eqn:data_in_clust}-\eqref{eqn:prior_clust_allocs}.
 Note that the support of each $s_{i,j}$ is $\{1,\dots,H\}$.
 A transdimensional sampling algorithm (as the reversible jump MCMC) usually consists of two major steps: $(i)$ a \textit{between models move} which consists in the joint update of $H$ and the corresponding parameter vector, and $(ii)$ a \textit{within model move} which implements, conditionally to $H$, a sampling scheme to update the vector of parameters $\bm{\theta}_{H}$, $\sigma^2$ and $G$.

-We give more details on both moves here below.
+For us, the within model move is straightforward.
+On the other hand, the between models move is not standard.
+Below, we describe how to adapt the approach of \cite{norets2021optimal} that sidesteps the need of split-merge moves, but is based on \emph{auxiliary priors} that maximize the overall chain mixing.
+To the best of our knowledge, this is the first time that the approach by \cite{norets2021optimal} is applied to mixture models.